Twm Siôn Cati: Television

-Twm Siôn Cati's Cave is on Dinas Hill, near Ystrad-ffin and Rhandir-mwyn.
+The 1978 BBC drama Hawkmoor is based on the activities of Twm Siôn Cati.
+Created by Lynn Hughes and starring John Ogwen as Twm and Jane Asher as Lady Johane Williams, the drama depicted Twm as a Welsh freedom fighter protecting Welsh people from the repression of the English Sheriff John Stedman (Jack May) and the cruel (Catholic) Vicar Davyd (Philip Madoc).

+A paperback (ISBN 0-14-004501-5) also written by Lynn Hughes was released in the same year to accompany the television series.

+Landscape

+A number of areas have been associated with Twm Sion Cati's hideouts, including two caves, one on the outskirts of Tregaron at Ystrad-ffin and another at Rhandir-mwyn near Llandovery.

+Twm Siôn Cati's Cave at Ystrad-ffin became popular with nineteenth century tourists, wishing to trace the footsteps of Twm who was said to have hidden in the cave while wooing Joan (the widow of Ystrad-ffin), and again when escaping from Llandovery fair.

 There is a steep ascent to the cave, which is surrounded by trees and boulders, and it is necessary to crawl inside.
 Part of the cave roof has collapsed but the cave itself has obviously been visited over many years, as evidenced by the carvings – one reads 1832.
 It overlooks the confluence of the River Tywi with the River Pysgotwr.
 The Oxford Companion to the Literature of Wales notes that Prichard's vivid descriptions of Twm's cave suggest the author knew the area around Rhandir-mwyn well.
 Historical accounts have been published by Lynne Hughes (whose book Hawkmoor, was serialised by the BBC in 1977) and three by Welsh-language children's author T. Llew Jones.

+Today, the cave is part of the Gwenffrwd-Dinas RSPB reserve.

+Festivals

 The community of Tregaron held a year of activities to commemorate the 400th anniversary of the death of Twm Siôn Cati in 2009.

 The year saw activities such as an exhibition at Tregaron Kite Centre (the red kite is common in the area), a charity walk from his cave to his birthplace and the launching of four books.
 Local artists created souvenir items.
 A wood-carving of Twm created by Grace Young Monaghan was placed on Tregaron Square.

 An international Twm Siôn Cati Day is held each 17 May.
 A Twm Siôn Cati Community Prize is presented annually to a Tregaron Primary School pupil for doing a good deed in Tregaron.
 A Twm Town Trail, designed by the school's pupils, is walked by hundreds of people every year.